 Bloustein School Twitter (@blousteinschool)

-If you must miss a class due to illness or other emergency, please contact your program director and Michael Greenberg or Dona Schneider as soon as possible to make arrangements for coverage of your class.
+If you must miss a class due to illness or other emergency, please contact your program director and Claire Padovano as soon as possible to make arrangements for coverage of your class.

-If you must to miss a class due to a professional reason (speaking engagement, etc.), please contact Associate Dean Michael Greenberg prior to the semester in which the absence will occur in order to get approval for your absence and for the school to make alternative arrangements for class coverage.
+If you must to miss a class due to a professional reason (speaking engagement, etc.), please contact the Dean of Students prior to the semester in which the absence will occur in order to get approval for your absence and for the school to make alternative arrangements for class coverage.

 A packet containing your appointment letter and any paperwork required to put you on payroll will be provided to you each semester.
 For individuals new to the Bloustein payroll, proof of identity will need to be provided and specific instruction will be given to do so.
 Please be sure to complete the forms and return them to the Business & Administrative Services office promptly